Oliver-Lorenz-dev/check_disruptive_mutations/README.md

 this can contain a single sequence or multiple sequences.

 The script will output a file called `mutations.csv` which will contain information about any mutations that were found.
+If a mutation is found, it will be included in the mutations file.
+Otherwise there will be no information about the sequence in the mutations file.

 The mutations file follows the below format:
 ```csv